webmastersmith/notes/JavaScript/Array.md

 **[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)**

 - mutates array.
-- converts elements into strings, then get their UTF-16 Unicode code point value with `charCodeAt(0)` (0 is index of element to compare).
+- converts elements into strings, then get their UTF-16 Unicode code point value with `charCodeAt(0)` (0 is index of character from string).
   - sorts numbers, then alphabetically, Capital first then lowercase.
 - numbers are treated like letters: 9 > 80 // true. -because 9 is bigger than 8.
   'a' > 'A' // true